indiqusdocs/yntraa/docs/Subscribers/Networking/DNSManagement/ManagingDNSRecords.md

 ---
 # Managing DNS Records

-DNS records and subdomains can be managed on Apiculus Cloud Console to be used with Instances, IPv4 Addresses and other workloads created on Apiculus-powered clouds.
-This only requires a [domain to be linked with the Apiculus nameservers](LinkingDomainstoApiculusCloudConsole).
+DNS records and subdomains can be managed on Yntraa cloud platform to be used with Instances, IPv4 Addresses and other workloads created on Yntraa-powered clouds.
+This only requires a [domain to be linked with the Apiculus nameservers](LinkingDomainstoApiculusCloudPlatform.md).

 To view and manage the DNS records for all linked domains, navigate to **Networking > DNS Management** and select the **Records** section of the target domain or Zone.